Art Department Faculty

 Chris Feiro is a representational painter whose work is centered on perceptually based painting and drawing.
 He has exhibited in both the US and abroad.
 Chris’s work is represented by Cerulean Gallery in Philadelphia, PA and The Eddington Gallery in Indianapolis, IN.

 Monica Anke Hahn studies representations of indigenous peoples in an eighteenth century British imperial context.
 Her research has been funded by the Andrew W. Mellon Foundation, The Library of Congress, Harvard's Houghton Library, the NEH-Global Book Histories Initiative, The Library Company of Philadelphia, the Historical Society of Pennsylvania, the Lilly Library, the Yale Center for British Art, the Lewis Walpole Library, the Tyler School of Art, and the USC-Huntington Early Modern Studies Institute, among others.
 She serves as second vice-president of the Historians of British Art, vice president of the Community College Professors of Art and Art History, and treasurer of the Historians of Eighteenth Century Art and Architecture.
 Dr. Hahn's essay, “Dramatizing the Encounter: The Performative Body in John Webber’s ‘A Man of the Sandwich Islands, Dancing’” appears in Artistic Responses to Travel in the Western Tradition (Sarah Lippert, ed., Routledge, 2018) and her essay "Pantomime Indian: Performing the Encounter in Robert Sayer's Harlequin Cherokee" was published in the January 2021 issue of the William and Mary Quarterly.
-She is currently working on a book manuscript titled Harlequins of Empire: Staging Native Identity in British Imperial Art c.
-1776.
+Her book manuscript titled Harlequins of Empire: Staging Native Identity in British Imperial Art c.
+1776 is under advance contract with the University of Virginia Press.